 The Juvenile Division of the Johnson County District Attorney’s Officer is responsible for receiving police reports involving juveniles 10 years of age through 17 years of age.
-In 2021, our office received more than 2,100 reports.
-The Johnson County District Attorney’s Office filed 1,112 Juvenile Offender (JO) cases.
-Of the cases filed, 263 were felony charges.
+In 2022, our office received over 2,000 reports.
+The Johnson County District Attorney’s Office filed 1,162 Juvenile Offender (JO) cases.
+Of the cases filed, 294 were felony charges, and 868 were misdemeanors.
 Additionally, 306 juvenile offenses were resolved via a non-court intervention known as an Immediate Intervention Program (IIP).
 Another 248 were granted a “diversion” and not found guilty of any crime and therefore were able to avoid an adjudication.
-The most common crimes committed by juveniles in 2021 were battery, possession of marijuana, and misdemeanor theft (theft of property with a value less than $1,500.00).
+The most common crimes committed by juveniles in 2022 were battery, possession of marijuana, and misdemeanor theft (theft of property with a value less than $1,500.00).

 Once a report reaches our office, we consider whether to file charges.
 Sufficiency of evidence and the need for court intervention are the two main considerations in this decision.
 Our office has several options: no charges, a warning letter, a youth court referral, Diversion, or a court filing.